This chapter gives details of the benefits to which you are entitled in Romania if you become a mother.

 - you live together with the child or children for whom you are requesting the allowance;

-- you contributed for at least 1 month (6 months from 1 July 2018) to the social insurance system during the last 12 months prior to the maternity leave.
+- you contributed for at least 6 months to the social insurance system during the last 12 months prior to the maternity leave.

 To receive maternal risk leave, you must meet the following conditions:

 - you are legally resident in Romania;